t-beigbeder/otvl_cabri/doc/gscli.md

 The server setup is very simple:

-- create a DSS, local or cloud object storage
+- create a DSS, local or cloud object storage, on the server host
 - launch the cabri server with a mapping between a URL path and the DSS
 - use DSS commands referring to the server's DSS using a special `webapi+http` prefix for the DSS type, and the URL path chosen above

-Local DSS need to be indexed for the server to be able to communicate efficiently with their clients.
+Local DSS need to be indexed for the server to be able to communicate efficiently with its clients, you have to use the `--ximpl bdb` flag at creation time, as mentioned above.

 For instance: